remibm/odm-dsi-docker/dsi-runtime/docs/advance.md

 ## Advanced usage of DSI on Docker

-## Deployment of a DSI solution from Docker
+## Deployment of a DSI solution from a Docker container

 It is possible to deploy a solution by using the `solutionManager` script from a DSI runtime container.
 It avoids the need to have an installation of DSI